Digital Transformation | | Claudio Tartaglia | 5 min read

 What CPOs Should Take Away

-The Nissan case is instructive, but it isn't a universal blueprint.
+The Nissan collaboration is instructive for its signal value, but it is not a universal blueprint.
 Scale matters.
 Data quality matters.
 And organizational readiness, the willingness of buyers to trust and act on AI recommendations, matters most of all.

 The digital transformation of procurement teams stalls most often not on technology, but on adoption.
 CPOs who invest in change management alongside platform deployment see faster time-to-value.